exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/04_GraphQL Data API/04_GraphQL Schema Query/index.md

 };
 ```

+Here's what we've got:

 - `type: UserOrderConnection` defines the *output* Object Type - it is a *Connection* defined in `src/relay-models/user-order-type.js`.
-As we noted briefly in the previous lesson, Connections are used for paging, when we bring "one page at a time".
-We'll review Connections work in more details when we talk about serving data
+As we noted briefly in the previous lesson, Connections are used for *paging*, when the client receives "one page at a time" and has to explicitly request each page in a subsequent query, adjusting the query arguments.
+We'll review how Connections work in more details when we talk about serving data
-- `args` - those are the *input* fields the client should be passing with the query.
-Those of type `GraphQLNonNull` are required, others are optional
+- `args` - those are the query *input* fields the client should be passing with the query.
+Fields that have `GraphQLNonNull` in their definition are required, others are optional
-  * `orderBy`, `filterValues` and `resolverArgs` are *custom* *Input* types that we are defining in `src/relay-queries/input-types-get-query.js` and use throughout the project.
-Those are the inputs into our custom paging engine that we'll review
+  * `orderBy`, `filterValues` and `resolverArgs` are *custom* *Input* types that we define in `src/relay-queries/input-types-get-query.js` and use throughout the demo project.
+These arguments are used in our implementation of the Relay paging engine that we'll review in detail
   * `...connectionArgs` - in JS, `...` followed by the name of the object is called *spread*.
-It evaluates to the list of all components of the object. `connectionArgs` comes from `graphql-relay` and controls paging
+It evaluates to the list of all components in the object.
+Object `connectionArgs` comes from `graphql-relay` and controls Relay-defined paging
-- `resolve` defines the query *resolver* function: `(obj, args, viewer, info) => resolveListUserOrders(obj, args, viewer, info)` with these parameters (we'll review them in more details later)
+- `resolve` defines the query *resolver* function: `(obj, args, viewer, info) => resolveListUserOrders(obj, args, viewer, info)`.
+Briefly for now, the four arguments are:
-  * `obj` - this is the *source* object, similar to the one used in the Object Type processing.
-In the context of a query *resolver* (vs. Object Type's *field* resolver), the *source* would only be available if the query is "embedded" into a parent query process - then the *source* here is the return object of the parent query resolver.
-Otherwise, the `obj` here is a `null`.
-You will rarely see `obj` used in query resolvers, but we keep the four-parameter signature common in all calls across the project for consistency
+  * `obj` - this is the *source* object, *similar* but *NOT* the same as the one used in the Object Type processing that we saw in the previous lesson.
+In the context of a *query resolver* (vs. *field resolver* in the Object Type), the *source* would only exist if the query is "embedded" into a parent query process.
+In that case the *source* here is the return object of the parent query's resolver.
+Otherwise, the `obj` here is a `null` - just a placeholder, basically
-  * `args` - the values coming from the client, per the schema definition above
+  * `args` - the values coming from the client, the one listed in the schema definition right above
-  * `viewer` - the object defining the *user* submitting the query, e.g., the user logged in into the client browser
+  * `viewer` - the object defining the *user* submitting the query, e.g., the user logged in into the client browser.
+More about this later
   * `info` - a work object supplied by GraphQL containing request operation information in a raw JSON form.
-The parameter is generally not used in the processing and can be omitted.
+The argument is generally not used in the processing and can be omitted.
 We'll review a use case where `info` can be utilized at the end of this chapter

-  Note, that in the demo we always explicitly define the for parameters as the arguments to the *arrow function* call.
+  Note, that in the demo we always explicitly define the for arguments as the arguments to the *arrow function* call.
 This *short and implicit* notation also works:

   ```
   resolve: resolveListUserOrders
   ```

-  We can omit the list of parameters and the arrow function sign `=>`, just provide the name of the function for the GraphQL engine to call - and it will call it passing the four parameters.
-Pick whichever notation you prefer, just keep in mind that the short notation assumes that there is nothing else after `resolve:` other than the function name.
+  We can omit the list of arguments and the arrow function sign `=>`, just provide the name of the function for the GraphQL engine to call - and it will call it passing the four arguments.
+Pick whichever notation you prefer, just keep in mind that the short notation assumes that there is nothing else after `resolve` other than the function name.
 The arrow function notation lets you put some more code directly into the schema, e.g.,

   ```
   resolve: (obj, args, viewer, info) => {